 Dr. Galarneau has broad research interests in multiscale aspects of planetary-scale, synoptic-scale, and mesoscale meteorology.
 He has particular interest in tropical cyclone formation environments, mesoscale convective system-driven heavy rains and extreme winds, extratropical cyclone life cycles, and dynamics and predictability of extreme weather events.
-If it rotates, he is interested in it.
 He is also interested in analyzing and evaluating numerical weather prediction models.
-As part of his research while at NCAR, Dr. Galarneau built a web page that monitors forecasts from the NCEP Global Forecast System in real time for the last 60 days.

 Current Graduate Students:

 - Malori Redman (B.S., San Francisco State University): Malori joined the group in the fall of 2016 from San Francisco State University.

 - James Fowler (M.S., 2017): Jimmy received his M.S. in May 2017 after completing his research on TC-TC and TC-environment interactions in the North Atlantic basin.

 - Tyler Kranz (M.S., 2017): Tyler received his M.S. in May 2017 after completing his research on thunderstorm-terrain interactions in the Grand Canyon region.
 He was co-advised by Dr. Galarneau and Dr. Ken Cummins.